swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 ## Introduction

-This proposal modifies the `Task` APIs to adopt typed throws and makes it more difficult to ignore thrown errors accidentally.
+This proposal modifies the `Task` creation APIs to adopt typed throws and makes it more difficult to ignore thrown errors accidentally.

 ## Motivation